reidmv/dellemc-powerstore/README.md

     Logical unit number for the host volume access.
 ```

-The --targets parameter is the name of the device as configured in the inventory file (see above).
+The `--targets` parameter (abbreviated by `-t`) is the name of the device as configured in the inventory file (see above).

 Every parameter is displayed along with its data type.
 Optional parameters have a type starting with the word `Optional`.
 So in the above example, the task accepts 3 parameters:
 - `host_group_id`: optional String parameter
 - `host_id`: optional String parameter
 - `id`: required String parameter
 - `logical_unit_number`: optional parameter, should be an Integer between 0 and 16383.

+Tasks live in the `tasks/` folder of the module repository.

 #### Examples